Holist-IX/athos/README.md

    2.3 Pure Docker

-   If you would prefer using just docker, you can build it using `docker build belthazaar/athos:latest .` in the install directory.
+   If you preferred using just docker, you can build it using `docker build belthazaar/athos:latest .` in the install directory.

    To run it you can run the following: